PhyscoKillerMonkey/poker-conter/README.md

 - Disable buttons when not players turn
 - Only show "start" button for admin
 - Make sure that mobiles do not disconnect when screen turns off (maybe https://github.com/richtr/NoSleep.js)
+- Change start button to fill screen more